 Property in Costa Blanca South, from Alicante City down through Torrevieja and the Orihuela Costa, is hugely popular with international buyers looking for a holiday home or retirement property – and once you’ve visited the area, you’ll understand why!

-Nearby the coastline there are salt lakes in Santa Polo and two salt lakes near Torrevieja – the Salt Lake of La Mata and Torrevieja itself.
+Nearby the coastline there are salt lakes in Santa Pola and two salt lakes near Torrevieja – the Salt Lake of La Mata and Torrevieja itself.
 Interestingly one lake is blue/ green in colour the other is impressive pink!

 The lakes are excellent locations for walks and picnic areas plus view the flamingos feeding.